 Interviews were audio recorded and transcribed verbatim.
-MAXQDA, a qualitative analysis program, was used to analyze the transcripts.
-Data was analyzed across participants' national affiliations and across cities.
-We followed several steps in the data analysis process.
-First, 'open coding' was used to identify initial categories that developed inductively from the data (Strauss and Corbin, 1998). addittionaly, constant comparisons were made within each transcript and among different interviews.
-Then, we used an axial coding to identify links between categories and subcategories based on context and content.
+MAXQDA, a qualitative analysis software program, was used to analyze the transcripts.
+Data was analyzed across participants’ national affiliations and across cities.
+The data analysis process involved several steps.
+First, ‘open coding’ was used to identify initial categories that evolved inductively from the data (Strauss & Corbin, 1998).
+Additionally, comparisons were constantly made within each transcript and among different interviews.
+Then, we used axial coding to identify links between categories and subcategories based on context and content.
 Finally, we established relationships between themes through comparison and reflection.

 Findings

-Participants’ views of the urban community shaped their use of discretion as they implement policy and build the community’s identity and character.
-Their interpretations play greater role given the ambiguous national and municipal formal policy that regulated the work of community workers within Israeli Jewish-Arab mixed cities.
-The analysis uncovered three main images of the urban community: community as encounter of cultures; community as unequal power relations; and community as nationally conflicted relations.
-Each image generated two common patterns of discretion, demonstrated in this section.
-Some participants hold one central image, while others carry a combination of them.
+Participants’ views of the urban community shaped their use of discretion in implementing policy and building the community’s identity and character.
+Their interpretations play a greater role given the ambiguous national and municipal formal policy regulating the work of community workers within Israeli Jewish-Arab mixed cities.
+The analysis uncovered three main ideas of the urban community: community as a meeting of cultures; community as unequal power relations; and community as representative of national conflict.
+Each idea generated two common patterns of discretion.
+Some participants hold one central idea, while others carry a combination of them.

-Community as encounter of cultures
+Community as a meeting of cultures

-The first image that emerged in our study was community as consist of cultural encounters.
-This image of community blurs national differences and views the Arab population not as a distinct national group, but as one cultural group among many other that inhibit the urban landscape.
-Most of the research participants, Jews and Arabs, described the urban community as mosaic of cultures, and emphasized the interactions between a variety of cultural groups, not necessarily Jews and Arabs.
-In the following quote, a Jewish participant illustrates this perception:
+The first idea that emerged in our study was of community as consisting of cultural encounters.
+This image blurs national differences, viewing the Arab population not as a distinct national group, but as one cultural group among many others inhabiting the urban landscape.
+Most of the research participants, Jews and Arabs, described the urban community as a mosaic of cultures, emphasizing the interactions between a variety of cultural groups, not necessarily just Jews and Arabs.
+One Jewish participant observed:

-"This city is a mosaic of cultures.
-There is a tendency to say that the city is (composed of) Jews and Arabs, but there are lots of challenges that are not directly related to the Jewish-Arab story.
-This is a city with many immigrants, many languages and cultures."
+This city is a mosaic of cultures.
+There is a tendency to say that the city has just Jews and Arabs, but there are many challenges that are not directly related to the Jewish-Arab story.
+This is a city with many immigrants, languages and cultures.

 This representation of community was common among interviewees.
-Some participants emphasized the local identity of the urban community describing it as multicultural not necessarily in a negative manner.
-One of the Jewish participants described this local collective identity:
+Some participants emphasized the local identity of the urban community describing it, sometimes very positively, as multicultural.
+One Jewish participant described this local collective identity as follows:

-"There is a strong local identity here […] it is not related to politics, but to the shared lives, to the neighborliness. […] (this urban identity) crosses cultures, and the multiculturalism in the city does not composed only of Jews and Arabs, but also of religious and seculars, immigrants from Caucasia.
-Highly diverse multiculturalism."
+There is a strong local identity here […] not related to politics, but to shared lives; to the neighborliness. […] It crosses cultures, and the city’s multiculturalism does not stop only with Jews and Arabs, but also includes religious and secular, immigrants from Caucasia.
+Highly diverse multiculturalism.

-This image of the diverse urban community focuses on ethnocultural differences and sensitivities while overlooking issues of inequalities, majority-minority relations, and the violent national conflict.
-This representation of community is reflected in participants' discretion, as many of them work to strengthen the urban community's cultural sensitivity and allow the shared existence of ethnocultural groups.
-They have done so through two main patterns of discretion: promoting community activities of 'knowing the other' and promoting cultural and linguistic accessibility.
-Promoting community activities of 'knowing the other'
+This image of a diverse urban community focuses on ethnocultural differences and sensitivities while overlooking issues of inequalities, majority-minority relations, and the violent national conflict.
+This representation of community is reflected in the participants’ discretion, as many of them work to strengthen the urban community’s cultural sensitivity and promote coexistence among ethnocultural groups.
+They do so through two main patterns of discretion: promoting community activities of ‘knowing the other’ and promoting cultural and linguistic accessibility.
+Promoting community activities of ‘knowing the other’

-Participants sought to initiate community activities that enable Jewish and Arab residents to cooperate with each other, get to know their respective cultures, and consequently weaken intergroup hostility.
-They have done so mainly by organizing activities that highlight the common ground between Jews and Arabs in the city and cultivate a shared urban identity, as illustrated in the words of a Jewish participant:
+Participants try to initiate community activities that enable Jewish and Arab residents to cooperate with each other, learn about their respective cultures, and consequently reduce intergroup hostility.
+They do so mainly by organizing activities highlighting the common ground between Jews and Arabs in the city and cultivating a shared urban identity.
+A Jewish participant described it as follows: